rumkin/typed-props/readme.md

   * select
   * custom

-Type and existance checks are switchable and can replace each other.
+Type and existence checks are switchable and can replace each other.
 It's made for flexibility.

 ```javascript